Hmaghsoumi/F1SIXTH/README.md

 A one-sixth-scale autonomous driving research platform based on the Traxxas X-Maxx chassis.

-This repository provides the CAD files and supplementary materials for the paper:
+This repository provides the supplementary materials for the paper:

 > **A Small-Scale Robot for Autonomous Driving: Design, Challenges, and Best Practices**